cgm616/momi/content/about.md

 After ensuring that they knew what the project was, what participation entailed, and what control they had over their information, I asked them to sign an Informed Consent Form.

 Then, I sent each interviewee my set of pre-interview questions along with a request that they spend some time thinking about the questions.
-I did not ask them to write responses to the questions.
+I did not ask them to write responses.
-Instead, the only goal in sending the questions was to make sure that my participants understood more clearly what types of things we would talk about and to prepare them.
+Instead, I designed the questions to make sure that my participants understood clearly what types of things we would talk about and to prepare them.
 The pre-interview questions were:

 1. What was your experience growing up?
 Who were your parents, and what were they like?